 Do you need key person insurance?

-In many business of all sizes, there are certain key people without whom the company would fall apart.
-In addition to the owners of the business, these key people are often termed irreplaceable - if they were to die unexpectedly or become disabled and unable to work, the financial impact of this upon the business could be huge.
-This is where key person insurance comes in, providing financial protection against the impact of the death, disability or incapacity of a key employee.
-The advantages this type of cover offers for the self-employed includes:
+All businesses have a key person without whom, the company would fall apart.
+If they were to die unexpectedly or become disabled and unable to work, the financial impact of this upon the business would be huge.
+Key person insurance , provides financial protection against the impact of the death, disability or incapacity of a key employee.
+If you're self employed, you're likely the key person, so getting insurance will provide you with :

 - Tailored protection.
 Self-employed business owners can identify the person(s) that are critical to their business and take out a policy on those specific individuals.